This article is…

 This is not about looking at a lot of models in a short period, but about noticing unnatural 3D models by comparing them with your accumulated perceptions by looking at a lot of good 3D models regularly.

-Let me remind you of what I wrote at the beginning of the article and elsewhere: "We are all used to seeing the walking motion on a regular basis, so even a slight unnatural is easily recognized.
+Let me remind you of what I wrote at the beginning of the article and elsewhere: “We are all used to seeing the walking motion regularly, so even a slight unnatural is easily recognized.

 At this time, we do not directly compare the actual walking motion of a human being with the created walking motion to perceive any sense of unnaturalness.